great-jones/backend-exercise/INSTRUCTIONS.md

 A comment includes text and the author (user)
 A mention joins a user to a comment

+Start with basic @mentions where all we need is an email to go out

+If that gets implemented, discuss how the FE needed to know which attempted mentions actually resulted in a notification

 1. create a comment model
 2. create a mention model
 3. create a gql schema for user